There are many consequences for women who choose to smoke in the lead up to and during menopause.

 The Link Between Smoking and Early Onset Menopause

 Scientific evidence has established strong links between smoking and the early onset of menopause.
-Middle-aged women who smoke risk experiencing menopause before they turn 45 years old.
+In our practice, we have treated middle-aged women who smoke and experienced menopause before they turned 45 years old.
 Although former smokers may also experience early menopause, the chances are lower compared to those who use tobacco and nicotine products.

 Cigarette smoke can impair ovarian function and compromise the health of female eggs.
 Worse, nicotine and toxic chemicals speed up ovarian ageing and compromise reproductive function.
-Thus, smoking duration and frequency significantly increase the likelihood of early menopause.
+For these reasons, smoking duration and frequency significantly increase the likelihood of early menopause.

 For instance, women who smoke up to 10 cigarettes daily into their 40s are more likely to experience early menopause than those who quit before turning 25 years old.
 If you’re a woman in her 20s who is currently smoking, quitting now can ease your transition into menopause when you enter midlife.